Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe: Determination of Immm as Photoinduced Lattice Instability

-Pmmn is an intermediate structure between Pnma and Immm (see Fig.~\ref{fig:space group relation} for a group-subgroup relationship between the relevant structures).
-A symmetry enhancement from Pnma to Pmmn moves $z_s$ to the high symmetry values $z_{\rm Sn}=\frac{1}{4}$, $z_{\rm Se}=\frac{1}{4}$.
-A further symmetry enhancement from Pmmn towards Immm requires in addition that $x_{\rm Sn}=\frac{1}{8}$, $x_{\rm Se}=\frac{7}{8}$ (see Table ~\ref{tab:Wyckoff Site table}).
-The general structural transformation from space group Immm to Pnma involves two irreducible representations, LD$_4$ (at wave vector (0,0,$\frac{1}{2}$) in the Immm Brillouin zone, see Fig.~\ref{fig:BZ}), which distorts Pnma into the Pmmn structure, and X$_2^-$ (at wave vector (1,1,1) in the Immm Brillouin zone), which further distorts the Pmmn structure into Immm.
+The general structural transformation from space group Immm to Pnma involves two irreducible representations, LD$_4$ (at wave vector (0,0,$\frac{1}{2}$) in the Immm Brillouin zone, see Fig.~\ref{fig:BZ}), which distorts Pnma into the Pmmn structure, and X$_2^-$ (at wave vector (1,1,1) in the Immm Brillouin zone), which further distorts the Pmmn structure into Immm\citep{CORRparameter,representations}.
 In SnSe with its specific atomic sites, LD$_4$ describes the shear between bilayers along the $\bf{c}$-axis so that Sn and Se atoms are aligned along the $\bf{a}$-axis, while X$_2^-$ involves the motion along $\bf{a}$-axis so that Sn and Se atoms from the same atomic layer are aligned along the $\bf{c}$-axis, as can be seen from Fig.~\ref{fig:symmetry unit cell}.
 As pointed out in the main text, the A$_g^{(1)}$ mode of Pnma has a strong component of LD$_4$, and A$_g^{(2)}$ is close to X$_2^-$.
-Importantly, these two modes are the dominant components in the photoexcited atomic motion as shown in Fig.\ref{fig:reconstruction}(a).
+Importantly, these two modes are the dominant components in the photoexcited atomic motion as shown in Fig.\ref{fig:reconstruction} (a).
 The DFT calculations presented in the main text (see Fig.~\ref{fig:Sn_displacement}) further confirm the identification of Immm as the relevant symmetry.
-Finally, all the groups described here are subgroup descendants of Fm$\bar{3}$m.
-Their relations are summarized in Fig~\ref{fig:space group relation}.
-Importantly, Cmcm is not a subgroup of Immm.

-Coordinate transformation between conventional unit cells of crystal structures is defined as a shift of origin coupled with a linear transformation of basis.
-The basis of Pnma conventional cell (the same as its primitive cell) is defined in non-primed notation below while Immm or Cmcm in primed notations.
-The rotational transformation is [$\bf{a}$ $\bf{b}$ $\bf{c}$]= P[$\bf{a'}$ $\bf{b'}$ $\bf{c'}$], and the origins of basis ($O,O'$) are related as $O=O'+v$.
-For the transformation from Immm to Pnma and $v=[\frac{1}{4} \frac{1}{4} \frac{1}{4}]$.
-For the transformation from Cmcm to Pnma and $v=[0 0 0]$.
-Throughout our discussion, the fractional coordinates are referenced to the conventional Pnma unit cell, and the wavevectors are expressed in the Brillouin zone of the Pnma structure unless otherwise stated.
-In Fig.~\ref{fig:symmetry unit cell} we draw the Pnma, Cmcm and Immm structures and list their atomic sites in Table~\ref{tab:Wyckoff Site table}.